 Substitutions and Variations

-If you cannot find these ingredients, here’s what you can do!
+If you cannot find these ingredients, here’s what you can do to substitute it:

 - Rice vinegar – use white vinegar instead!